aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/walk-2.png)\

 Yikes.
 Now all three of our components have a non-zero gravitational acceleration, so the user acceleration in the direction of gravity is now split amongst all three x, y, and z time series.

-To determine user acceleration in the direction of gravity when it's split amongst all three time series, we have to first determine which direction gravity is in.
-To do this, we have to first split total acceleration in each of the three time series into a user acceleration time series and a gravitational acceleration time series.
+To determine user acceleration in the direction of gravity, we have to first determine which direction gravity is in.
+To do this, we have to split total acceleration in each of the three time series into a user acceleration time series and a gravitational acceleration time series.

 ![](chapter-figures/component-signals-3.png)\

-Once we've done that, we can isolate the portion of user acceleration in each component that is in the direction of gravity, resulting in the user acceleration time series in the direction of gravity, and ignoring user acceleration due to any other user movement not in the direction of gravity.
+Then, we can isolate the portion of user acceleration in each component that is in the direction of gravity, resulting in just the user acceleration in the direction of gravity time series.

 Let's define this as two steps below:

 1. Splitting total acceleration into user acceleration and gravitational acceleration.
 2. Isolating user acceleration in the direction of gravity.

-Every problem has a solution.
 Let's look at each problem separately, and put on our mathematician hats.

 ## 1. Splitting Total Acceleration Into User Acceleration and Gravitational Acceleration